joeycastillo/Sensor-Cap/README.md

 1. Power to the sensor board, nominally 3.3 volts, can be lower but no higher.
 2. Ground.
 3. Digital input or output D1.
-(Optional: analog input, or SPI master in/slave out)
+(Optional: analog input, or SPI main in/secondary out)
 4. Digital input or output D0.
 (Optional: analog input)
 5. Analog input A2 or digital in/out.
-(Optional: SPI master out/slave in)
+(Optional: SPI main out/secondary in)
 6. Analog input A1 or digital in/out.
 (Optional: SPI clock)
 7. I²C data.
 8. I²C clock.